ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 ---
 #### Create maintenance page using HTML iFile

 1. Make sure in which partition you want to upload the html file.
-It will be easier if VIP, iRule and iFile are in the same partition
+It will be easier if VIP, iRule and iFile are in the same partition.

 2. Go to `System > File Management > iFile List`.
 Click on Import and upload your html file (maintenance.html) and give it a Name (maintenance.html).

 3. Go to `Local Traffic > iRules > iFile List`.
 Click on Create, select the iFile you have just uploaded from File Name and give it a Name (maintenance.html).

 4. Go to `Local Traffic > iRules > iRules List`.
 Create a new iRule and give it a Name (maintenance).
 Here is a sample iRule which will load the HTML page when all  pool members are down (this decision will be made based on `HTTP Profile` configuration);

 ```
 when LB_FAILED {